neeharavula/neeharavula/README.md

 ### About Me

-✈️ I currently work as an <b>Autonomy Software Developer</b> at <b>General Atomics Aeronautical Systems</b> in San Diego, CA<br>
-🎓 I graduated from the <b>University of California, Santa Cruz</b> with a bachelor's degree in <b>Computer Science</b><br>
-🌱 I'm passionate about the intersection of design and computation and interested in the areas of full-stack development, UI/UX, and AI<br>
+I'm a developer and creative based in San Diego, CA, exploring the intersection of design and technology.
+Currently, I develop flight control and simulation software solutions in the aerospace/defense sector 🛩️
-📷 In my free time, I enjoy photography and videography, traveling, and going to concerts!

 ### Languages and Tools